Annihilation: Conquest: Summary

-The Prologue reveals that the Phalanx are the primary enemy after they use their technology as well as the devastation of the wake of the Annihilation Wave to take control of the Kree army.

-The techno-organic Phalanx invaded the Kree Empire, using the Space Knights as pawns unwittingly brought to the Kree homeworld of Hala by the former Star-Lord, Peter Quill.
-Assimilating the majority of the population and encasing the Kree galaxy in a force field, the Phalanx conquered the Kree in a matter of weeks.
+The techno-organic Phalanx invade the Kree empire, using the Space Knights as pawns unwittingly brought to the Kree homeworld of Hala by the former Star-Lord, Peter Quill.
+Assimilating the majority of the population and encasing the Kree galaxy in a force field, the Phalanx conquer the Kree in a matter of weeks.

-Soon afterward, a new warrior by the name of Wraith is captured by the Phalanx.
-Wraith is capable of easily defeating the Phalanx warriors by inflicting them with fear.
-Wraith expresses that he has no interest in fighting the Phalanx, but they proceed to attack him anyway.
-After being defeated, the Phalanx then dispatch Ronan the Accuser, who has been converted to their cause, to torture Wraith.
-Wraith manages to escape along with the Super-Skrull, and is guided by the spirit of his deceased father to find the man who murdered his family.
+Soon afterward, Wraith is captured by the Phalanx, but manages to easily defeat them by inflicting them with fear.
+Wraith states that he has no interest in fighting the Phalanx, but they proceed to attack him anyway.
+After being defeated, the Phalanx dispatch Ronan the Accuser, who has been converted to their cause, to torture Wraith.
+Wraith escapes along with the Super-Skrull, and is guided by the spirit of his deceased father to find the man who murdered his family.

-Under interrogation by Ronan, Wraith reveals his origin: the son of an exiled Kree scientist.
-As a young boy, Wraith was kidnapped by the extra-dimensional Nameless Ones after his parents were murdered and bonded with the soul-stealing, strength-enhancing symbiotic Exolon.
-Wraith eventually murders his captors and returns to Kree space seeking his family's killer.
+Under interrogation by Ronan, Wraith reveals his origin as the son of an exiled Kree scientist.
+As a young boy, Wraith was kidnapped by the extra-dimensional Nameless Ones after his parents were murdered and was subsequently bonded with the symbiotic creature Exolon.
+Wraith eventually murdered his captors and returned to Kree space, seeking his family's killer.

-Elsewhere, Nova has heard of the disturbance in Kree space.
-He comes to investigate only to discover that he is trapped within Kree space.
-As he attempts to leave, he is badly wounded, and the power within him is transferred to a new warrior.
-As he revives, he is visited by Gamora, who has also been infected with the Phalanx virus.
-She quickly converts Nova as well, leading to a battle between Richard Rider and the new Nova, during which Gamora apparently kills the new Nova.

-With the help of the Worldmind, Nova breaks free of the Phalanx's control, throwing off his Select programming, though the virus that has caused it remains in his system.
-Fleeing from his captors, Nova collapses a dwarf star to slingshot him out of the Phalanx field around Kree space and into uncharted territory.
-Unbeknownst to Nova, he has been followed by Gamora and Drax, both still Phalanx Selects.